zvada/technology/docs/software/koji-workflow.md

 [you@host]$ osg-build koji <PACKAGE NAME>
 ```

-To do a scratch build, simply add the "--scratch" command line flag.
+To do a scratch build, simply add the `--scratch` command line flag.

 Each invocation of osg-build will ask for the password once or twice; if you get asked more like 20 times, then you may not be running the OSG-patched version of Koji; try switching to the one from the osg-development repository.